mckayc/task-donegeon/src/content/HelpGuide.md

 - The header displays avatars and **usernames** for quick login.
 It also has icons to switch between the **Calendar View** (🗓️) and the **Leaderboard View** (📊).
 - The calendar view is categorized into "{recurringTasks}" and "{singleTasks} & {journeys}" for each user to improve clarity.
 - {task} cards in Kiosk Mode use the same visual border system as the main {link_quests} page, providing at-a-glance status information.
+- **Updating:** When an application update is available, a toast notification will appear at the bottom-left of the screen.
+Additionally, a persistent "Update" icon (an arrow pointing down into a tray) will appear in the header.
+Clicking either of these will install the update.

 #### {task} Visibility in Kiosk Mode
 A {task} will only appear in Kiosk Mode if it is relevant for **today**.
 It must meet one of the following criteria: